LAZ-4202: LAZ-4202 (1978-1985)

 The LAZ-4202 was discontinued after 7 years of modest production, in 1985, when it was fully replaced by a suburban version, the LAZ-42021.
-No one of the 1542 produced units has survived to our days.
+None of the 1542 produced units has survived to our days.

 Gas-powered LAZ-4202 (1984)

-1984, in cooperation with NAMI, the Soviet most important automotive research institute, and All-Union Experimental Bus Construction Institute created a gas-powered LAZ-4202.
+1984, in cooperation with NAMI, the Soviet most important automotive research institute, and All-Union Experimental Bus Construction Institute (now Ukrautobusprom) created a gas-powered LAZ-4202.
 The gas system was imported from the Italian manufacturer B&B Engineering.
 Nevertheless, the diesel engine could not be calibrated for the Italian gas system.

 LAZ-42021 (1985-1993)

 The LAZ-42021 was a modernized successor of the LAZ-4202, designated for the usage in suburban areas.
 For this purpose, the clearance was increased by 60 mm.
 It was presented to the public in 1984.
 A distinctive feature of the LAZ-42021 is a bigger rear engine hood and rear driving lights.
 The seat number was increased to 35 and therefore, the total capacity had been reduced to 82 passengers.
 Instead of a hydro-mechanic transmission, it got a mechanic 5-step gearbox.
 Furthermore, the body-frame construction was reinforced and the lifespan increased from 2–3 years up to 10-12.
 The electrical wiring was also revised.